Keeping the Politics Out of Labels

 We need good labels, of course—and especially when it comes to our food.
 The “Nutrition Facts” label required by the Food and Drug Administration makes sense.
 It provides data on calories, ingredients, and serving sizes in a form that people can understand as they decide what to buy and eat.

-We need proper warning labels, too.
-The FDA requires labels on safe products that may be found in kitchens everywhere, such as Clorox Bleach.
+We need proper warning labels, aussi.
+The FDA requires labels on safe products that may be found in kitchens everywhere, tel que Clorox Bleach.
 Keep it out of the reach of children!

-On my almond farm in California, we use safe crop-protection products to protect our trees and nuts from pests and disease.
+On my almond farm en Californie, we use safe crop-protection products to protect our trees and nuts from pests and disease.
 We study and take required tests to receive certificates and licenses that indicate we are prepared to use these important tools safely.
 We also enroll in continuing-education classes to make sure we’re up to date on best practices.

 All of this preparation is important to us as we work together to grow the healthy and nutritious food that our customers expect, always putting safety first.
-We also do it because it’s good for almond trees, keeping them healthy during the productive lives, which can last as long as 30 years.
-Most of all, we do it for our family: My children live and play in our fields, and we’d never put them in harm’s way.
+We also do it because it’s good for almond trees, keeping them healthy during the productive lives, which can last as long as 30 ans.
+Surtout, we do it for our family: My children live and play in our fields, and we’d never put them in harm’s way.

-When public officials play politics with labels, however, they put everything at risk because they encourage people not to take their words and warnings with the seriousness that appropriate labels deserve.
+When public officials play politics with labels, pourtant, they put everything at risk because they encourage people not to take their words and warnings with the seriousness that appropriate labels deserve.

 The federals judges saw the threat—and they wisely struck a blow against the proliferation of pointless labels.